Turn saving tax dollars into a family tradition

 Tax credits reduce your tax bill dollar-for-dollar.
 (See the Chart “Tax deductions vs. credits: What’s the difference?”)
 So make sure you’re taking every credit you’re entitled to:

 - For each child under age 17 at the end of the year, you may be able to claim a $1,000 credit.
 Warning: The credit phases out for higher-income taxpayers.

-- For children under age 13 (or other qualifying dependents), you may be eligible for a credit for a portion of your dependent care expenses.
+- For children under age 13 (or other qualifying dependents), you may be eligible for a credit for a percentage of your dependent care expenses.
 Eligible expenses are limited to $3,000 for one dependent, $6,000 for two or more.
-Income-based limits reduce the credit but don’t phase it out altogether.
+Income-based limits reduce the credit percentage but don’t phase it out altogether.

 You can redirect up to $5,000 of pretax income to an employer-sponsored child and dependent care Flexible Spending Account.
 The plan then pays or reimburses you for child and dependent care expenses.
 You can’t claim a tax credit for expenses reimbursed through an FSA.

 If you own a business, consider hiring your children.
 As the business owner, you can deduct their pay, and other tax benefits may apply.
 They can earn as much as the standard deduction for singles ($6,300 for 2016, same as 2015) and pay zero federal income tax.
 They can earn an additional $5,500 annually in 2016 (same as 2015) without paying current tax if they contribute it to a traditional IRA.
 Warning: They must perform actual work and be paid in line with what you’d pay nonfamily employees for the same work.

 Roth IRAs can be perfect for teenagers because they likely have many years to let their accounts grow tax-free.
 (See the Case Study “Roth IRAs: A powerful savings tool for teens.”)